The Emerging Fetish of Laying Alien Eggs Inside Yourself

 Recently, while on the internet looking at weird sex things, I came upon the gushing testimony of a young woman who had just discovered Primal Hardwere‘s patented Ovipositor; one of the most unusual and confronting sex toys I’ve ever heard of.
 The Ovipositor is basically a big dildo that lays goopy eggs molded from gelatin in the body cavity of your choice.
 Fans of the Ovipositor say that the sensation of mushy extraterrestrial ovum slopping back out of them is a real treat.

 The owner of Primal Hardwere is a man who insisted I refer to him only as LoneWolf.
-A Native American of indeterminate age, he apparently worked as a builder, fast food dude, fashion model, church organist, butcher, and pursued veterinary medicine at the University of New Hampshire before deciding: I want to make enormous egg-laying alien dicks.
+A Native American of indeterminate age, he apparently was apparently a builder, fast-food dude, fashion model, church organist, butcher, and veterinary student at the University of New Hampshire before deciding: I want to make enormous egg-laying alien dicks.

 Videos by VICE